Asad-Ismail/SMN/README.md

 A Scaleable MultiTask Network Framework for image-based Object detection, Instance segmenation, Keypoint detection, Classification and Regression.
-We want to solve the taks of OD, Instance segmentation, KP detection, Detected objects classifications and regressions.
-Typically there are two way to approach this.

 * Pipeiline of an Instance segmentation network like MaskRCNN with Keypoint Detector followed by seperate CNNs for per fruit classification/regression